ArthurYidi/Houdini-External-Editor/README.md

 If using Sublime add the following options to disable opening old unsaved edits:

-    `"hot_exit": false,`
+    "hot_exit": false,
-    `"remember_open_files": false,`
+    "remember_open_files": false,

 Houdini only supports ASCII paths.

-Make sure to quote your path if it contains spaces or arguments, see manual setup examples below.
+Make sure to quote your path if it contains spaces or arguments, refer to [wiki](wiki/Manual-External-Editor-Configuration) for help.

 If you use TextEdit make sure to quit the application and not the window.
 If you accidently close the window, open TextEdit again and quit the application.